-I hope you will make it your business to explore our beautiful campus.
-We invite you to also take a virtual tour of NBTS though our website.
-Please familiarize yourself with our hybrid and online class formats, where you will engage our world-class faculty in a number of exciting degree programs: Master of Divinity; Master of Arts (Pastoral Care and Counseling); Master of Arts (Theological Studies); Dual Degree: MDiv & MA; and Doctor of Ministry.
+We welcome you to explore our beautiful campus and online community.
+Please familiarize yourself with our hybrid and online class formats, where you will engage our world-class faculty in a number of exciting programs: Master of Divinity; Master of Arts (Ministry Studies), Master of Arts (Pastoral Care and Counseling); Master of Arts (Theological Studies); Dual Degree: MDiv & MA; and Doctor of Ministry; and our Certificate program.